 The health insurance plans available to State members differ in the benefit levels they provide, the doctors and hospitals you can access and the out-of-pocket cost to you.
 In general, managed care plans, such as Health Maintenance Organizations (HMOs) and the Open Access Plan (OAP), deliver healthcare through a system of network providers and have a lower monthly premium than the Quality Care Health Plan (QCHP).

 There are several managed care plans located throughout the state available to State members.
-In addition to managed care, the State plan offers the Quality Care Health Plan (QCHP), administered by Cigna, which allows plan participants to access any provider nationwide.
+In addition to managed care, the State plan offers the Quality Care Health Plan (QCHP), administered by Aetna beginning July 1, 2017, which allows plan participants to access any provider nationwide.
 Enhanced benefits are available for QCHP members who receive services from a QCHP network provider.